milanofthe/pathsim/README.md

 ## Event Detection

-PathSim has an event handling system that watches states of dynamic blocks or outputs of static blocks and can trigger callbacks or state teansformations. etection.
+PathSim has an event handling system that watches states of dynamic blocks or outputs of static blocks and can trigger callbacks or state transformations.
 This enables the simulation of hybrid continuous time systems with discrete events.
 Probably the most popular example for this is the bouncing ball where discrete events occur whenever the ball touches the floor.
+The event in this case is a zero-crossing.

 ```python